Photo Collections

 Černík farm in Wahoo Township Section 5 East 1/2 NW 1/4 and Section 6 North 1/2.

-Marie Magdaline Carol Cernik, our mom, circa 1935.
+Marie Magdalene Carol Cernik, our mom, circa 1935.
 This chicken coop was long gone and upgraded to a larger building by the time we were born.

 Mom with her chickens.